drigofonte/aurora-scraper/docs/backlog.tasks.md

-- [x] Cleanup the codebase by removing any unnecessary .md files
+- [x] Cleanup the codeb- [x] Ideate the evolution of the field mappings so that the selector and trasformer attributes are included in the schema definition.
+Is this feasible?
+Is it more elegant?
+Does it still produce valid schemas?
+COMPLETED: Created comprehensive transformer-spec.md that proposes schema-aware transformer specifications.
+Solution maintains JSON Schema standards compliance while eliminating duplication through type-safe transformer specs that reference pure schemas and provide compile-time validation of field mappings. by removing any unnecessary .md files
 - [x] Cleanup the codebase by removing any unnecessary debug files
 - [x] Review the html-transformer-fixed.test.ts and the html-transformer.test.
       Are they both needed?
 Could we merge one into the other?